 An EGM of appropriate quality should be achieved if these Guidelines are implemented.
-A QA/QC (Quality Assurance/Quality Control) checklist for adherence to these Guidelines is set out in Table I-5.
+A QA/QC (Quality Assurance/Quality Control) checklist for adherence to these Guidelines is set out in Table I-6.

-Table I-5 EGM QA/QC Process Checklist
+Table I-6 EGM QA/QC Process Checklist

 Key activity Status Has an effective, competent team, including a reviewer, been assembled?
 Has the scope and purpose of the EGM been clearly defined?
 Is the EGM compliant with the tender documents/specifications?
 Has the relevant engineering and geological information of significance to the project been assembled in a desk study?
 Has an appropriate geographical extent and scale been defined to present the EGM?
-Have observations been acquired through investigations and documented as facts?
+Has an appropriate conceptual model been documented and is it reasonable based on the desk study?
+Was the ground investigation designed to reduce the uncertainties identified in the conceptual model?
+Have observations been acquired through investigations and documented as data?
 Are the sources of data used to formulate the EGM clearly identified?
 Is the quality of the data available sufficient to meet the purposes of the EGM?
 Are there any other potentially useful data sources?
 Have data been specifically omitted from the EGM and is that reasonable?
 Have observations been related to the concepts and a range of engineering geological conditions been conceptualised and interpreted?
 Have engineering geological units and their engineering characteristics been defined?
 Has a Geological Model been presented?
 Has a Geotechnical Model been presented?
 Has a Geohazard Assessment been presented?
 Have significant risks, gaps and discrepancies in the knowledge framework been identified?
 Has information for use in engineering analysis been provided?
 Has the entire EGM knowledge framework been documented?
 Have maps and sections been provided to illustrate the engineering geological conditions that are of significance to the project?
 Has further knowledge required to improve the EGM, reduce the risks, facilitate upgrade to the design or deal with claims been indicated?
-If a 3D digital model has been developed has the checklist in Table 1-4 been completed?
+If a 3D digital model has been developed has the checklist in Table 1-5 been completed?
 Has the EGM been reviewed by a suitably qualified and experienced engineering geologist appropriate to the level of complexity of the geology and the project?